Migrant boat breaks apart off Italy; dozens dead, 80 survive

 One survivor was taken into custody for questioning after survivors indicated he was a trafficker, Rai state TV said.

+According to U.N. figures, arrivals from the Turkish route accounted for 15% of the total number, with nearly half of those fleeing from Afghanistan.

-In a statement released by the premier’s office, Meloni expressed “her deep sorrow for the many human lives torn away by human traffickers.”
+In a statement released by the premier’s office Sunday, Meloni expressed “her deep sorrow for the many human lives torn away by human traffickers.”

 “It’s inhumane to exchange the lives of men, women and children for the ‘price’ of a ticket paid by them in the false prospect for a safe voyage,” said Meloni, a far-right-wing leader whose governing allies includes the anti-migrant League party.